 In the US, states have a changing patchwork of quarantine requirements, make sure you are allowed to cross state borders and check your legal requirements before you leave.
 The CDC Travel Planner is a good place to start.

-Check your Documents
+3. Check your Documents

 Check your car glovebox for a copy of your car registration, and a current insurance card.
 Make sure your driver’s license and registration are current and won’t need to be renewed while you are on the road.

-Get your Car Tuned Up
+4. Get your Car Tuned Up

 Before you hit the road, take your car in for a tune-up.
 Make sure there are no safety issues like worn-out tires, failing wipers, or dirty filters.

-Check and Clean Car Seats
+5. Check and Clean Car Seats

-Clean your Car
+6. Clean your Car

 I like to start a long road trip with a clean car.
 Pull out the floor mats and spray them down.
 Vacuum out the interior and wipe down the dashboard.
 Sure, some sand is going to find its way in, and you’ll end up with a few stray french fries in the backseat.

-Download any Offline Maps you may Need
+7. Download Offline Maps

 If you plan to be driving in areas with lousy cell service, you may want to download some maps ahead of time from Google Maps.
 This includes National Parks and more remote areas.

-Carjack & Spare Tire
+8. Carjack & Spare Tire

 Don’t discover you are missing these right when you need them!
 These usually come with your car, but double-check before you leave.

 We like these jumper cables because they are heavy-duty and come in a sturdy bag that keeps them neat.
 I’ve had to use these more than I’d like to admit.

-Extra Car Key
+20. An Extra Car Key

 Keep an extra car key in a purse or day bag that you won’t leave in the car when you stop.
 This backup plan can save you a lot of headaches (and arguments).